 We ask that you use contactless card payments where possible.
 However, we do also accept cash.

-We are introducing some self-guided routes around the museum to help maintain social distancing and ensure visitors have a relaxed visit.
-We will share suggested routes ahead of your visit via email.
+We have introduced some self-guided routes around the museum to help maintain social distancing and ensure visitors have a relaxed visit.

 We are limiting lifts to household bubbles and for anyone with access requirements.
 Please only use lifts if you are unable to use the stairs.